+Water: While a heavy crock for water is best, many ferrets will dig out, snorkel or kick litter/food into the bowl, leaving them without any fresh water and likely wet bedding.
 A large sized water bottle (one that contains enough for two days) is a good idea in place of a water bowl.
+And...NO water bottles DO NOT harm ferrets teeth!
+This is a myth!
 You should of course change the water every day - leaving a two day supply out is just a good idea as that will ensure that your ferret will not run out of water unexpectedly.
-You may want to attach a small bowl to the side of the cage underneath the water bottle to catch any drips and be filled with water for drinking also.
+You may want to attach a small bowl to the side of the cage underneath the water bottle to catch any drips and it also can have some water for drinking also.

 3%.)
 Look for foods without Peas or at least the peas be no closer than the 4th ingredient.
 Milk and other dairy products can cause problems such as salmonella and coccidiosis so avoid these.
 Ferrets love chocolate, but just as in dogs, chocolate is toxic to ferrets.
 Raw pieces of muscle and organ meats are great healthy treats.
 There are several freeze dried meat foods/treats like Stella and Chewys if you are uncomfortable with raw.
 Some private breeders also feed whole prey such as mice, rats and chicks.

 I feed all my kits a large variety of foods so they are used to raw, whole prey, freeze dried as well as several kinds of dry kibble Variety is the spice of life!
 I highly recommend those as snacks.
 Even my 4 week old kits love the mice.